-- the patch type, either a generic patch on which some boundary conditions are applied or a particular geometric condition, as listed in Table 5.2 and described in section 5.2.2; - a list of block faces that make up the patch and whose name is the choice of the the user, although we recommend something that conveniently identifies the patch, e.g. quoteTextinlet; the name is used as an identifier for for setting boundary conditions in the field data files.
+- type: the patch type, either a generic patch on which some boundary conditions are applied or a particular geometric condition, as listed in Table 5.2 and described in section 5.2.2; - faces: a list of block faces that make up the patch and whose name is the choice of the the user, although we recommend something that conveniently identifies the patch, e.g.inlet; the name is used as an identifier for setting boundary conditions in the field data files.

-blockMesh collects faces from any boundary patch that is omitted from the patches list and assigns them to a default patch named defaultFaces of type empty.
+blockMesh collects faces from any boundary patch that is omitted from the boundary list and assigns them to a default patch named defaultFaces of type empty.
 This means that for a 2 dimensional geometry, the user has the option to omit block faces lying in the 2D plane, knowing that they will be collected into an empty patch as required.

-Returning to the example block in Figure 5.5, if it has an inlet on the left face, an output on the right face and the four other faces are walls then the patches could be defined as follows:
+Returning to the example block in Figure 5.4, if it has an inlet on the left face, an output on the right face and the four other faces are walls then the patches could be defined as follows:

+'''

+boundary

-''' patches // keyword
+// keyword

+(

+inlet

+// patch name

+type patch;

-patch // patch type for patch 0
+// patch type for patch 0

-inlet // patch name
+faces

-(0 4 7 3) // block face in this patch ) // end of 0th patch definition patch // patch type for patch 1 outlet // arbitrary patch name '''
+(0 4 7 3); // block face in this patch

+);

+// end of 0th patch definition

+// patch name

+outlet

+type patch;

+// patch type for patch 1

+faces

+(

+(1 \ 2 \ 6 \ 5)

+);

+'''